sergeballif/sergeballif.github.io/play.md

 </script>

 In my previous post I shared some of my favorite features of the Desmos Graphing Calculator.
+In this post I want to share how Desmos is changing the way math is taught and experienced in the college classroom.

+### The process of doing practical math.

+When our students leave college we want them to be fully equipped to handle the math that will come their way.
+For some students (such as STEM majors) the requirements are set high because of the larger role that data and models will play in their careers.
+For other students the bar is set lower, but there are some common skills that all college graduates should have.

+The solution to a math problem has three components.
+(There are

+1. __The setup__ consists of reading and comprehending a problem (often through drawing a picture) and then translating the problem into a computation to perform or an algebraic expression to solve.
+Sometimes we have to introduce variables break a bigger problem into several sub-problems.
+By the end of this step we have transformed a paragraph

 <a href="javascript:showhide('answer1')">